Konvt/pgbar/docs/QuickStart.md

 ```

 Especially it is important to note that the binding to the same output stream objects are not allowed to run at the same time, otherwise it will throw an exception `pgbar::exception::InvalidState`; For a detailed explanation of this, see [FAQ - Design of renderer](#design-of-renderer).
-#### Rendering strategy
+#### Rendering Scheduling Policies
-There are two rendering scheduling strategies for `SpinBar`: synchronously (`pgbar::Policy::Sync`) or asynchronously (`pgbar::Policy::Async`); different rendering strategies will hand over the rendering behavior to different threads for execution.

-When asynchronous rendering (default) is enabled, the progress bar rendering is automatically completed by a background thread at fixed time intervals.
+`ProgressBar` has three rendering scheduling policies: `pgbar::Policy::Async`, `pgbar::Policy::Signal`, and `pgbar::Policy::Async`.
+Different rendering policies determine which thread is responsible for performing the rendering task.

+In the `pgbar::Policy::Async` mode, all rendering tasks are executed by a background thread of the renderer, and this thread will sleep for a certain period of time after each rendering output.
+The sleep time can be viewed and modified through `pgbar::config::refresh_interval()`.

+In the `pgbar::Policy::Signal` mode, each time `tick()` or `tick_to()` is called, the thread that invokes this method submits a rendering request to the renderer.
+Each rendering task is still executed by the background thread, but the thread does not sleep after each rendering task is executed.

+At this point, if multiple tasks are submitted to the renderer within a short period of time, the renderer will do its best to consume these task requests as quickly as possible; due to the asynchronous execution nature, the actual execution time of each rendering action will be slightly later than the time when `tick()` or `tick_to()` is called.

+And if the progress bar triggers `reset()` or `abort()` before the request count is exhausted, the remaining rendering tasks will be discarded (but this will not affect the actual rendering effect); that is to say, the current rendering mode only guarantees that the number of renderings does not exceed the number of times `tick()` or `tick_to()` is called, and the rendering time will be slightly later than the moment these two methods are called.

-In the synchronous rendering mode, the rendering action is executed by the thread that calls `tick()` or `tick_to()` each time;  each call to `tick()` not only updates the progress status but also immediately outputs the latest progress bar to the terminal.
+In the `pgbar::Policy::Sync` mode, the rendering action is directly executed by the thread that calls the `tick()` or `tick_to()` method each time; that is to say, each call to `tick()` not only updates the progress status but also immediately outputs the latest progress bar to the terminal.

+At this point, each rendering of the progress bar strictly matches the call to `tick()` or `tick_to()`.

 The specific rendering strategy is defined by the second template parameter.